dreamfactorysoftware/platform-wiki/Install-on-Linux.md

-You can install DreamFactory on a Linux server or Linux desktop.
-Follow the installation links below:
+You can install DreamFactory on a Linux server or Linux desktop by following the links below.

 An easy way to install on Linux is to use the Bitnami installer.
 Just follow the instructions on Bitnami's website.